On a Merton Problem with Irreversible Healthcare Investment: Acknowledgments

 \section{Acknowledgments}

-Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 317210226 – SFB 1283.
-The work of Shihao Zhu was also supported by the program of China Scholarships Council.
+{The authors are grateful to the Co-Editor, Associate Editor, and two anonymous referees for their stimulating comments, which {greatly helped improve} previous versions of this work.} Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 317210226 – SFB 1283.
+The work of Shihao Zhu was also supported by {the China Scholarship Council}.
 The authors also thank Salvatore Federico for useful discussions and for suggesting Lemma A.7 in \cite{federico2017impact}.